snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 local algorithm periodically checks the accuracy of the surrogate model against the original simulation model and adaptively manages the extent of the approximate optimization cycles using a trust region approach.

+..
+   TODO:
+   %The surrogate-based local method in
+   %Dakota can be implemented using heuristic rules (less expensive) or
+   %provably-convergent rules (more expensive).
+The heuristic approach
+   %is particularly effective on real-world engineering design problems
+   %that contain nonsmooth features (e.g., slope discontinuities,
+   %numerical noise) where gradient-based optimization methods often have
+   %trouble, and where the computational expense of the simulation
+   %precludes the use of nongradient-based methods.

 Refer to the Dakota Theory Manual :cite:p:`TheoMan` for algorithmic details on iterate acceptance, merit function formulations,